 A backpack to help you carry your gear onshore and withstand the odd splash of water is also essential.
 You need to have hands free while getting in and out of the Zodiacs, and when you’re dressed for Antarctic conditions a photo vest with enough pockets to hold your gear just wouldn’t work!
 Note that on the South Shetland Islands north of the Peninsula it’s possible we might encounter some rain, but as we go further south rain just doesn’t happen.

 As well as that photography gear, you should bring a laptop and hard drives to download and review the photos every day.
 Most people use software such as Lightroom to do this.
 You’ll have a limited stay in Antarctica, and while we don’t want to miss the photographic opportunities by spending all day sitting in front of a computer, it’s important to not only regularly backup the photos (and free up the cards for the next outing) but also review your work and identify how you can do things better on the next outing.
-We will help you with this process during the voyage, although proper planning before you start is essential.

 Jan 15 (Friday), Day 1: Ushuaia